Tanning (leather): History

+Hide clothing, footwear, and shelters have been used since the Paleolithic, with evidence of leather working dated to approximately 400,000 years ago; leather working tools from this period being found at Hoxne, England dating to about 400,000 years ago.
+Extant vegetable oil tanned leather footwear, from the neolithic (c.
+5,500-year-old), has been found in Areni-1 cave, of Vayots Dzor province of Armenia and on the remains of the Ötzi corpse, found on the Austria-Italy border.

 Ancient civilizations used leather for waterskins, bags, harnesses and tack, boats, armour, quivers, scabbards, boots, and sandals.

 Tanning was being carried out by the inhabitants of Mehrgarh in Pakistan between 7000 and 3300 BCE.

 Around 2500 BCE, the Sumerians began using leather, affixed by copper studs, on chariot wheels.

+The process of tanning was also used for boats and fishing vessels: ropes, nets, and sails were tanned using tree bark.

 Formerly, tanning was considered a noxious or "odoriferous trade" and relegated to the outskirts of town, among the poor.
-Indeed, tanning by ancient methods is so foul-smelling that tanneries are still isolated from those towns today where the old methods are used.
+Tanning by ancient methods is so foul-smelling that tanneries are still isolated from those towns today where the old methods are used.
 Skins typically arrived at the tannery dried stiff and dirty with soil and gore.
 First, the ancient tanners would soak the skins in water to clean and soften them.
 Then they would pound and scour the skin to remove any remaining flesh and fat.
 Hair was removed by soaking the skin in urine, painting it with an alkaline lime mixture, or simply allowing the skin to putrefy for several months then dipping it in a salt solution.
 After the hair was loosened, the tanners scraped it off with a knife.
 Once the hair was removed, the tanners would "bate" (soften) the material by pounding dung into the skin, or soaking the skin in a solution of animal brains.
 Bating was a fermentative process that relied on enzymes produced by bacteria found in the dung.
 Among the kinds of dung commonly used were those of dogs or pigeons.